Ben Pucci

-Benito Modesto "Ben" Pucci (January 26, 1925 – July 7, 2013) was a professional American football tackle who played three seasons for the Buffalo Bisons, Chicago Rockets and Cleveland Browns in the All-America Football Conference (AAFC) between 1946 and 1948.
+Benito Modesto "Ben" Pucci (January 26, 1925 – July 7, 2013) was an American professional football tackle who played three seasons for the Buffalo Bisons, Chicago Rockets and Cleveland Browns in the All-America Football Conference (AAFC) between 1946 and 1948.

 Pucci Grew up in St. Louis and went to high school there, but did not attend college.
 He joined the Bisons in 1946, where he stayed for a year before moving to the Rockets and then the Browns in 1948.
 While he was with the Browns, the team posted a perfect record and won a third straight AAFC championship.
 He was sent to the AAFC's Baltimore Colts in 1949, but left the team after he was asked to take a pay cut.
 Following his football career, Pucci worked in transportation and eventually settled in San Antonio in 1980.
 He died there in 2013.

-Early life and high school
+Early life

 Pucci grew up in The Hill, a historically Italian American neighborhood in St. Louis, and attended Southwest High School, where he played on the varsity football team for four years and was named an all-district and all-city player.
 He did not go to college after graduating.
 Pucci played for the Hollywood Rangers of the short-lived American Football League in 1944, and had to turn down an offer to join the football program at Tulane University the following year because he had lost his amateur status by playing professionally.